 The 180° Shutter Rule is simply a rule of thumb to achieve normal-looking motion blur in video content.

-Faster shutter speeds can be used for dramatic effect.
-For example, the D-Day sequence in Saving Private Ryan was shot at a 45° shutter (1/198 sec) to highlight the jerky motion and extreme detail in the explosions.
+Faster shutter speeds can be used for dramatic effects.
+For example, the D-Day sequence in Saving Private Ryan was shot at a 45° shutter (1/198 sec) to highlight the explosions’ jerky motion and extreme detail.

-In contrast, slower shutter speeds can be used to create blurry, dream-like sequences.
+In contrast, slower shutter speeds can create blurry, dream-like sequences.

 When your scene involves dramatic camera moves like panning or tilting, be aware of shutter speeds and increase them if necessary.
-For example, a moderately fast camera pan from left-to-right at 24 fps and 1/48 sec may actually look too jerky or too blurred.
+For example, a moderately fast camera pan from left to right at 24 fps and 1/48 sec may look too jerky or blurred.
 Increasing the shutter speed can help in this situation.

 Neutral Density Filters for Video

-In still photography, neutral density filters are used to slow down shutter speeds for creative effects like creating motion blur in water or clouds.
+In still photography, neutral density filters slow shutter speeds for creative effects like creating motion blur in water or clouds.

-In videography, neutral density filters are a far more critical tool that are necessary to maintain the desired aperture and shutter speed in brightly-lit scenes.
+In videography, neutral density filters are a far more critical tool to maintain the desired aperture and shutter speed in brightly-lit scenes.

-By adding a neutral density filter to the lens, the camera operator reduces the light reaching the sensor and is able to bring the shutter speed lower to achieve the desired amount of motion blur.
+By adding a neutral density filter to the lens, the camera operator reduces the light reaching the sensor and can lower the shutter speed to achieve the desired amount of motion blur.